QMaury/Qguysay/README.md

 # Qguysay
-What shall the guy say?
+Run the program, then type what the guy will say, and he shall repeat it back to you!